cosmos/relayer/README.md

 # two-chainz creates two gaia-based chains with data directories in this
 $ ./two-chainz

+# If you want to stop the two gaia-based chains running in the background use `killall gaiad`

 # First initialize your configuration for the relayer
 $ rly config init